For more excellent, in-depth information on Pac-Man, please visit:

 2795 CD F0 2F CALL #2FF0 ; add 4x dir. vector to Pac's position

 2FF0 7C LD A, H ; load Pac-man's X directional vector 2FF1 87 ADD A, A ; double it 2FF2 87 ADD A, A ; quadruple 2FF3 82 ADD A, D ; add to Pac-Man's X position 2FF4 67 LD H, A ; store 2FF5 7D LD A, L ; load Pac-man's Y directional vector 2FF6 87 ADD A, A ; double it 2FF7 87 ADD A, A ; quadruple 2FF8 83 ADD A, E ; add to Pac-Man's Y position 2FF9 6F LD L, A ; store 2FFA C9 RET ; return 2FFB CA FC ; checksum fixes

 This code has been tested and does work.
 Obviously, some existing maze patterns will no longer work as they did before, as Pinky now tracks Pac-man's UP direction in the same way as the other three directions.

-There is also the similar issue that Inky has in his tracking algorithm.
-A similar fix could be created for it.
-This is left as an exercise for the reader.
+There is also the similar problem that Inky has in his tracking algorithm.

 |In accordance with Title 17 U.S.C.
 Section 107, some of the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 For more information go to: http://www.law.cornell.edu/uscode/17/107.shtml.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.|